Dog Meets Baby Updated May 14, 2026

 What stands out

-- Mounts at angles up to 30 degrees — solves staircases that defeat straight gates
+• Mounts at an angle when posts don't line up — owners say it handles staircases that defeat straight gates

-- Steel frame with no bottom bar: nothing to trip over at the top of the stairs
+• Steel frame with no bottom bar, so per the spec sheet there's nothing to trip over at the top of the stairs

-- Swing-stop prevents the door opening out over the staircase
+• Directional stop is designed to keep the door from opening out over the staircase

 Summer Infant Banister & Stair Gate